umbraco/rfcs/cms/0027-the-future-of-search.md

 We propose storing index data in the database, as calculating it can be highly CPU-intensive — particularly for content with deeply nested types, such as block lists within block lists.

-By persisting these data, they only need to be calculated once per change, even for search providers that require a search index per machine, such as Examine (Lucene.NET).
+By persisting these data, they only need to be calculated once per change, even for search implementations that require a search index per machine, such as Examine (Lucene.NET).

 The primary benefit of persisting index data is significantly faster indexing during cold-boot scenarios where the entire index needs to be rebuilt.